-And even though sugar is great at polishing away dry skin, the benefits of sea salt scrubs go far beyond exfoliation.
-They’re loaded with vitamins and minerals that actually replenish the skin and nourish it from the outside in.
+We all know that sugar is great at polishing away dry skin, but the benefits of salt scrubs go far beyond exfoliation.
+They’re loaded with vitamins and minerals that help replenish the skin and nourish it from the outside in.
 Here’s everything you need to know about making your own salt scrub recipe at home for healthy, happy skin.

 The Benefits of Salt for Skin